Kong/docs.konghq.com/STYLEGUIDE.md

 formatted with [in-line code](#in-line-code).

 ### click
-Do not use “click on”; specify what is being clicked
+Do not use "click on"; specify _what_ is being clicked.

 * *Bad*: Click on **Admins**
 * *Bad*: Look for one that says “Admins” and click